Hinaidi RAF Peace Cemetery - 2020

 2019 Satellite Photograph of the Hinaidi RAF Peace Cemetery

 Royal Air Force Casualties at Hinaidi RAF Peace Cemetery

 In trying to determine the exact grave locations for two 6 Squadron men who died in a flying accident in 1922 (see the story on Flying Officer Edwin Ffoulkes-Jones), I contacted Dr Christopher Morris of the RAF Habbaniya Association who was able to provide some of the missing pieces of the jigsaw.
 Dr Morris also provided me with maps of Iraq (one as it was in the 1920's and another drawn in 1944) as well as a list of seventy-four Royal Air Force personnel who died whilst in service and were buried at the RAF Hinaidi military cemetery, located in the Zafaraniyah district to the south-east of Baghdad, between the Zafaraniyah road (the old route to Kut and Amarahnext) and Rashid airport.
 6 Squadron was one of many Royal Air Force squadrons stationed in Iraq at one time or another and the squadron moved from Baghdad West to Hinaidi in October 1922.
-By taking the seventy-four names and comparing them with names on the 6 Squadron Book of Remembrance I carried out my own research over a period of twelve months with the kind assistance of Peter Burlton, researcher for the RAF Habbaniya Association, have now identified that 197 of the the total number of 301 graves at Hinaidi belong to Royal Air Force personnel, the remainder being for 73 British Army personnel, 2 Royal Navy men, 29 civilian contractors (including 5 women) and 1 baby girl, aged only eight months.
+By taking the seventy-four names, comparing them with names on the 6 Squadron Book of Remembrance I conducted my own research over a period of twelve months with the kind assistance of Peter Burlton, researcher for the RAF Habbaniya Association.
+In summary, 196 of the the total number of 299 graves at Hinaidi belong to Royal Air Force personnel, the remainder for 71 British Army personnel, 2 Royal Navy men, 29 civilian contractors (including 5 women) and 1 baby girl, aged only eight months.